 Q: How did you first develop an interest in studying history?

 A: I had really good high school history teachers.
 The history department here in Roanoke is pretty fantastic.
-When I came from journalism camp at Auburn, I originally applied to Auburn as a communications major because I like the way human beings communicate with each other.
-But I did some exploring and decided that I wanted to be pre-law, instead, so I switched to history because you can be some of anything as a pre-law major.
+When I came from journalism camp at Auburn, I originally applied to Auburn as a communication major because I like the way human beings communicate with each other.
+But I did some exploring and decided that I wanted to be pre-law instead, so I switched to history because you can be some of anything as a pre-law major.
 I'm obviously not a lawyer.
 But I definitely was on the pre-law track when I was at Auburn.
 And I thought I was going to be a lawyer for a very long time.

 Q: What was your path after you graduated?

 A: When I was a senior at Auburn, I applied for a prestigious national scholarship called the George Mitchell Scholarship, named after Senator George Mitchell who was instrumental in the peace process in Northern Ireland.
 I got it and spent a year of postgraduate study in Belfast.
 While I was there, I studied leadership for sustainable rural development.
 I was really interested in community development when I left Auburn and also studying civil rights history.
 After spending a year in Ireland, I came back home to Alabama, because I strongly believe that we need to make the world around us better.